 Employers

-A key element of the program is the internship, where students spend ~440 hours working on a project (or multiple projects) under the guidance of an internship site mentor.
-In their first year students take graduate coursework in their discipline to prepare themselves for the technical aspects of their internships.
-Most internships are then initiated during the summer between the first and second year, and many continue into the second year of the program.
-During their internship students work on a project chosen by the internship site and are exposed to the professional workplace setting.
-By the end of the internship students are expected to work independently, make tangible contributions to their internship site, and know how to function effectively within the workplace.
-When the internship is completed students submit a written report to GVSU and give an oral presentation on their internship to their department.
+A key element of the program is the internship, where students spend 300 hours working on a project (or multiple projects) under the guidance of an internship site mentor.
+In their first year, students take graduate coursework in their discipline to prepare themselves for the technical aspects of their internships.
+During their internship, students work on a project chosen by the internship site.
+By the end of the internship, students are expected to work independently, make tangible contributions to their internship site, and know how to function effectively within the workplace.
+When the internship is completed, students submit a written report and give an oral presentation on their internship to their department.
 Internship mentors are asked to provide feedback through a short evaluation.

 PSM Contact